 11. An Explanation or Measure of the Potential Volatility of the Credit Rating as required by Paragraph (a)(1)(ii)(K) of Rule 17g-7

 Factors and Magnitude - Change Rating:

-Negative rating action may occur due to a material decline in risk-adjusted capitalization or deterioration in the overall balance sheet strength assessment.
+A positive rating action may occur if there were to be sustained improvement in risk-adjusted capitalization and overall balance sheet strength metrics over the intermediate term.
 Potential rating impact:Minor